Not seeing items you’ve added? Sign in

 So, if your child’s coat is too bulky, how can you ensure that they stay warm while properly secured in their car seat?
 Here are a few suggestions:

 - If your baby is still in an infant seat that doubles as a carrier, secure them in the seat before leaving the house.
-Then, place a coat or blanket over top of their car seat harness as you walk to the car.
+Then, place a coat or blanket over top of their car seat harness.

 - For older children who are in convertible or all-in-one seats, secure the harness over your child and then put their coat on backwards over top of the harness.